Military Bases With Asbestos

 Several U.S. Coast Guard bases located throughout the country relied on asbestos-containing products before the 1980s.

-Coast Guard military bases with asbestos include:
+Coast Guard military bases built with asbestos included:

 • U.S. Coast Guard Base Alameda, California